Dayawati Modi: Philanthropy

-Apart from her massive contribution in the education sector, Dayawati Modi was instrumental in catering to women and children's issues in the mid-1950s.
-In 1954, she founded the Samaj Kalyan Parishad at Modinagar, which provided welfare services to women and children.
-The institution was at the forefront of uplifting the underprivileged by giving them access to education, vocational training and other allied support services.
-In honour of Dayawati Modi’s philanthropic contribution to society, her family instituted three awards: Dayawati Modi Kavi Shekhar Samman, the Dayawati Modi Award for Art, Culture and Education and the Dayawati Modi Stree Shakti Samman.
-High-profile recipients of the awards instituted by the Modi family since its inception include the Dalai Lama, Kent Walwin, and Amitabh Bachchan.
+Modi catered to women and children's issues in the mid-1950s.
+In 1954, she founded the Samaj Kalyan Parishad at Modinagar, which provided welfare services to women and children, such as giving them access to education, vocational training and other allied support services.
+In honour of her philanthropic contribution to society, her family instituted three awards: Dayawati Modi Kavi Shekhar Samman, the Dayawati Modi Award for Art, Culture and Education and the Dayawati Modi Stree Shakti Samman.
+Recipients of these awards include the Dalai Lama, Kent Walwin, and Amitabh Bachchan.

-Since her death in 1994, the Dayawati Modi Foundation has carried on with the same altruistic principles, which governed Modi's life.
+After her death in 1994, the philanthropic work has been continued by the Dayawati Modi Foundation.